 How to Best Handle Unauthorized Tenants in Your Kelowna Home - Article Banner

-The tenants living in your Kelowna rental home have been screened.
-They’ve signed the lease and agreed to pay rent in exchange for the use of your property.
+The tenants living in your rental home have been screened and approved, either by you or your property management team.
+They’ve signed the rental agreement and have agreed to pay rent in exchange for the use of your rental property.

 When you find there are people in your property who have not been screened or approved, you’re in a frustrating situation.
 How are you supposed to handle it?